s-baumann/UnivariateFunctions.jl/docs/src/Regression.md

 - `equally_spaced_bins`: If `true`, bins are equally spaced; if `false`, quantile-based.
 Default `true`
 - `convex`: If `false`, fit peak (concave); if `true`, fit trough (convex).
 Default `false`
 - `quasi`: If `true`, only enforce unimodality; if `false`, also enforce curvature.
 Default `true`
+- `weights`: Optional observation weights (`Vector{<:Real}` or `missing`).
+Default `missing` (equal weights)

 ## Cross-Validation Model Selection

 When you're unsure about the shape of the relationship, use cross-validation to automatically select the best shape.

+All three CV functions accept an optional `weights` keyword argument.
+When provided, train-fold weights are passed to the underlying regression and test-fold SSE is weighted by the test observation weights.

 ### cv_monotonic_regression